 Want to really make sure your HR department is prepared and informed?
 We have just the thing!
 Register for our Talent Success Conference to get insights from industry leaders including retention, engagement, onboarding and more!

-As ClearCompany's HR Business Partner, Angie focuses on all things HR including managing employee benefits, onboarding and engagement initiatives.
-With a keen focus on best-practices, she serves as a strategic partner to the leadership team by acting as a trusted resource on a wide variety of human resources topics including policy interpretation, creating and recommending enhancements to the HR process, and career development.
+As ClearCompany's Director of HR, Angie has a keen focus on best practices and serves as a strategic partner to the leadership team by acting as a trusted resource on a wide variety of human resources topics including policy interpretation, creating and recommending enhancements to the HR process, and career development.
 Angie holds a master's degree with a concentration in Human Resource Management, and she has experience working for the largest PEO in Hawaii.